 I don't know what it is about daffodils but they're such HAPPY flowers.
 The colour of a smile.
 Not that yellow is the actual colour of a smile (unless you have bad teeth) but it should be.
 I'm not going out much at present, but my husband came back from the supermarket again with a … Continue reading Lifting the heart on a grey day

 When I was little there were only two occasions when someone might say 'Bless you'.
 The first was when you sneezed.
 The second was when someone wanted to indicate compassion or affirmation, the blesser always being someone of indeterminate age. i.e. So old you couldn't place them.
 Why is it that when you're young you … Continue reading Aw, bless…

 I am never going to be the kind of person who cleans the cutlery drawer.
 I would rather write an essay/sit an exam/retake my driving test (I might have to by the time this is over).
 The only thing I would consider swapping it for is an OFSTED visit but even that would depend on … Continue reading Revelations in isolation

 Last week we visited a gorgeous pub, doubling as a village shop, in a tiny village in Hampshire.
 The food was excellent, the atmosphere perfect, the fire warm.
 The waitresses were very good and very young.
 Between mouthfuls of beef and mushroom pie (in red wine sauce - yum), I stared at them furtively.
 They … Continue reading Gifts in skin

 It's Bank Holiday Monday.
-As we wander round the shop, alongside people in shorts with trolleys of plants and barbecues, and kids clutching garden toys, my husband whispers, "The older I get, the more I think we're not like most … Continue reading The Humble Transistor – how to shed forty years.
+As we wander round the shop, alongside people in shorts with trolleys of plants and barbecues, and kids clutching garden toys, my husband whispers, "The older I get, the more I think we're not like most other people."
+Looking down at our replacement lampshade - I elbowed the old one while … Continue reading The Humble Transistor – how to shed forty years.